obsidian-tasks-group/obsidian-tasks/docs/Queries/Layout.md

 All of these elements except `urgency` are shown by default, so you will use the command `hide` if you do not want to show any of them, or the command `show` to show the urgency score.

+> [!warning]
+> For now hiding tags with `hide tags` instruction prevents the tag highlighting with CSS styles.
+>
+> We are tracking this in [issue #....](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/....).

 > [!released]
 The `show` commands were introduced in Tasks 1.14.0.<br>
 `hide tags` was introduced in Tasks X.Y.Z.